IKSPARK: Obstacle-Aware Inverse Kinematics via Convex Optimization: Introduction

-\item We propose a novel rank minimization algorithm to project any solution of the relaxed problem to a solution in the original IK problem.
-The algorithm is based on the maximization of the maximum eigenvalue of matrices with fixed trace over the relaxed set.
-We provide local convergence guarantees, and we show that, if the algorithm converges to a rank-one solution, then it will exactly satisfy all the constraints of the original IK problem (including the $\SO{3}$ rotation constraints). \end{itemize} With respect to our preliminary work in \cite{wu2023cdc}, we include prismatic joints, use of quaternions to reduce the number of variables, and an alternative rank minimization approach for problems with uncertain minimal costs.
+The main contributions of this work are as follows: \begin{itemize} \item We parametrize the problem as a function of the rotation of reference frames of each link, allowing us to easily incorporate a variety of constraints and arrangements of links, covering: \begin{itemize} \item spherical joints; \item revolute joints with and without angle limits; \item prismatic joints; \item open/closed kinematic chains. \end{itemize} \item We develop a relaxation of the manifold of robot configurations as a combination of linear and semidefinite constraints on constant-trace matrices.
+Notably, we show that our relaxation is convex and bounded, it contains every kinematically feasible solution, and is tight in the sense that every kinematically feasible solution is on the boundary of the relaxed set.
+Moreover, we can use the relaxation as a sound method to check for kinematic feasibility. \item The variables in our SDP formulation are carefully chosen; specifically, we use a $4\times 4$ PSD (positive semidefinite) matrix for each revolute joint and an $8\times 8$ PSD matrix for each prismatic joint.
+This is in contrast to other SDP-based IK solvers, where either a single large PSD matrix is used for the entire robot or multiple PSD matrices of larger dimensions are used for each joint. \item We propose a novel rank minimization algorithm to project any solution of the relaxed problem to a solution in the original IK problem.
+The algorithm is based on the maximization of the largest eigenvalue of matrices with fixed trace over the relaxed set.
+We provide local convergence guarantees, and we show that, if the algorithm converges to a rank-1 solution, then it will exactly satisfy all the constraints of the original IK problem (including the $\SO{3}$ rotation constraints). \item We incorporate obstacle-avoidance constraints into the IK problem by formulating them as nonconvex constraints with mixed-integer variables and then convexifying them into linear constraints.
+Through extensive experiments, we show that our solver can find obstacle-free configurations in a variety of environments with obstacles with a higher success rate than nonlinear optimization methods. \end{itemize} With respect to our preliminary work in \cite{wu2023cdc}, we include prismatic joints, use of quaternions to reduce the number of variables, an alternative rank minimization approach for problems with uncertain minimal costs, obstacle avoidance, and a method for motion generation.